Answers to some common questions

 The Vegan Society reviews all requests for content sharing individually.
 If the petition does not go against our values and encompasses a vegan message, and is time-critical, we may share it, dependent on other factors.

-What is The Vegan Society’s response to recent media coverage about vegan activism?
+What is The Vegan Society’s response to aggressive or militant vegan activism?

 Vegan activists witnessing the unnecessary suffering and slaughter of animals for food naturally find the experience very distressing.
 They are also sometimes themselves the victims of threats and abuse while they are peacefully campaigning for the rights of animals.
 The Vegan Society itself experiences offensive posts on its social media every week.
 We are also aware that some of these threats and online abuse are being made by trolls who are not vegan and have no concern either for farmers or for vegan lifestyle or beliefs.